eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the ToServer message AgentGone is received by the Ankaios server from an Ankaios agent, the Ankaios server shall set all the Workload States of that agent to Lost.
+When the ToServer message AgentGone is received by the Ankaios server from an Ankaios agent, the Ankaios server shall set all the Workload States of that agent to `Lost`.

 Tags:
 - AnkaiosServer